geraked/metatrader5/README.md

 Additionally, there are strategies available for utilization within TradingView.
 If this piques your interest, you can explore them in this [repository](https://github.com/geraked/tradingview).

+## Caution

+Please be aware that some Expert Advisors (EAs) have been combined with the Grid technique to forcefully enhance profitability, but this approach also introduces significant risk.
+It's important to note that the optimal symbol, time frame, and parameters for each EA may vary depending on your broker and account specifications.
+Therefore, before deploying any EA on your live account, we strongly recommend conducting thorough backtesting to ensure its effectiveness and reliability.

 ## Support the Project

-If you find these Expert Advisors (EAs) helpful and profitable, you have the option to support the ongoing development and maintenance of this open-source project.
+If you find these EAs helpful and profitable, you have the option to support the ongoing development and maintenance of this open-source project.
 Your support helps ensure the availability of future updates and development of new EAs.

 ### Contribution Request